Frequently Asked Questions

 - Our installation procedure is both quick and low cost due to our patented locking mechanism.

-- Due to the even distribution of weight when the module rests on water, it is possible to walk on the module, reducing space redundancy.
+- Due to the even distribution of weight when the module rests on water, it is possible to tread on the modules themselves, reducing redundant space and increasing the power output per hectare.

 How is rainwater handled?

-The OS-75 comes equipped with 9 bilge pumps placed on the membrane to ensure effective handling of water on the membrane.
-The pumps are dimensioned to handle extreme precipitation events and potential sea spray during storms.
-The 9 pumps also ensure redundancy in case of any pump failure.
+The OS-75 system comes equipped with 9 bilge pumps distributed on the membrane surface to ensure effective water dispersion.
+The pumps are dimensioned to tackle extreme precipitation events and potential sea spray during storms.
+The 9-pump set-up also ensures redundancy in case of a pump failure.

 How do you transport the hydro-elastic membrane?

-How are operation and maintenance conducted on the floating system?
+How are operations and maintenance performed on the floating system?

-The hydro-elastic membrane is walkable, and due to the patented mounting systems for the panels, it is also possible to walk on the panels without damaging them.
-Thus, operators can easily access the whole system and any O&M is efficiently conducted at site.
+The hydroelastic membrane can be walked upon, and due to their patented mounting system, it is even possible to tread on the panels without damaging them.
+Thus, operators can easily access the whole system and efficiently perform O&M in situ.

 Are there videos from an Ocean Sun system?